Innovation & Sustainability

 Biosecurity Pilot Project

-AMRRIC is partnering with Indigenous Local Government Authorities (LGA) in Far North QLD to undertake Animal Management Needs Assessments.
+AMRRIC partners with Indigenous Local Government Authorities (LGA) to undertake Animal Management Needs Assessments.
 These assessments involve AMRRIC staff working alongside local Animal Control or Environmental Health Officers to undertake a community-wide dog and cat census, interview key local staff and evaluate the facilities and equipment available to support each LGA’s animal management program.
 Information collected through each needs assessment is reported back to each participating LGA, as well as collated into an advocacy report.
-Dog & cat census: AMRRIC’s Queensland-based Project Officer visits each community to work alongside the LGAs’ animal management worker (AMWs) or other staff.
+Dog and Cat Census: AMRRIC’s Project Officer visits each community to work alongside the LGAs’ animal management worker (AMWs) or other staff.
 Using the AMRRIC App, every household is visited to record animal numbers and health status.
 Whilst engaging with animal owners and recording details, antiparasitic treatments are administered to each dog and cat.
 Needs assessment surveys: The Project Officer conduct surveys with AMW’s, nominated management and council representatives.

 There is also a facilities checklist and a de-identified survey, if people wish to provide anonymous feedback.
 These surveys can be carried out during the census visit or can be emailed for completion.